sourceduty/Decisions/README.md

 3. Uncertain Decisions:

-A decision is uncertian when there are a number of outcomes for each alternative and the probabilities of their occurrences are not known.
+A decision is uncertain when there are a number of outcomes for each alternative and the probabilities of their occurrences are not known.

 #